ansaridan/jhu-data-engineering-team-5/README.md

   - `/get_station_ids`
   - `/read_precip_data`
   - `/read_general_data`
+  - `/read_pressure_data`
+  - `/read_sky_data`
+  - `/read_wind_data`
+  - `/read_station_data`

 ## Running Jupyter for Development
-- You can use Jupyter for development at `localhost:8080` with the token provided in the container logs
+- You can use Jupyter for development at `localhost:8080` with the token provided in the container logs.
+Click on the "airflow-jupyter-1" container, this will take you to the logs.
+Select a statement that looks like this: "http://127.0.0.1:8888/lab?token=e8e0df95307f9203b96e93c77ae8dd045263519715da925d" This will open your JupyterLab environment.
+- Once you have Jupyter notebook open, open the `api/api_extract.ipynb` notebook, in here, you can apply filters of your choice for each individual command.
+There are example commands already filled in that you can use.
+- For dates, our data only ranges from July 1, 2023 to June 30, 2024, so if you want to apply a date filter, please stay within these bounds.

 ---